 The application must have an interface that allows parking passes to be bought quickly.

-To make the process as quick as possible the application needs to save user’s credit cards information, so they do not have to re-type it every time they check out.
+To make the process as quick as possible, the application needs to save the user’s credit card information, so they do not have to re-type it every time they check out.

 We also plan to offer parking passes in both hourly increments and day passes.